Ruturaj00/Sync-Intern-/README.md

 # Sync-Intern-

-Desktop-Notifer
+Desktop-Notifer:
- First task given by Sync interns.
+ The first task given by Sync interns.